dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

 The COSE_Sign1 procedure yields a bitstring when building the signature and expects a bitstring for checking it, hence the proposed type for signature leaves.
 The structure of the COSE_Sign1 consists of:

-* The algorithm-identifier, which MUST follow COSE conventions and regisitries.
+* The algorithm-identifier, which MUST follow COSE conventions and registries.

 * The kid (Key ID), to be locally agreed, used and interpreted by the signer and the signature validator.
 URIs {{RFC3986}} and RFC822-style {{RFC5322}} identifiers are typical values to be used as kid.